natasharivers/Statistics/README.md

 ### This repo contains the following:
 - Statistics overview notes and exercises
 - Probability distribution notes and exercises
-- Hypothesis Testing notes and exercises (coming soon)
+- Hypothesis Testing notes and exercises

 #### All code was created while I was a Data Science student at Codeup